 Proxy servers for Windows 7 session hosts

 Session hosts running on Windows 7 don't support proxy server connections for reverse-connect RDP data.
-If the session host can't directly connect to the Windows Virtual Desktop gateways, the connection won't work.
+If the session host can't directly connect to the Azure Virtual Desktop gateways, the connection won't work.

 Proxy servers and Teams optimization

 Azure Virtual Desktop doesn't support proxy servers for Teams optimization.

 Session host configuration recommendations

 To configure a session host level proxy server, you need to enable a systemwide proxy.
 Remember that systemwide configuration affects all OS components and applications running on the session host.
 The following sections are recommendations for configuring systemwide proxies.